-- Name: the name of the field, used internally.
-This name MUST begin with "cf".
-If you omit this string, it will be automatically added to the name you entered.
-This way, all custom fields added to Bugzilla begin with "cf", avoiding any conflict with default fields. - Description: the string which is used as a label for this custom field.
-That is the string that users will see, and so should be short and explicit. - Type: as mentioned above, only two types are implemented so far.
-Free text boxes let you type any string, while drop down menus only let you choose one value in the list provided.
-The list of legal values for this field can be created and edited as soon as this custom field is added to the DB.
-See Section 3.11.1 for information about editing legal values. - Sortkey: this integer determines in which order custom fields are displayed in the UI, especially when viewing a bug.
-Fields with lower values are displayed first. - Can be set on bug creation: this boolean determines whether this field can be set on bug creation or not.
-If not, then you have to create the bug first before being able to set this field.
-Else you can set its value at the same time you file a bug, see Section 5.6 about filing bugs. - Displayed in bugmail for new bugs: this boolean determines whether the value set on this field should appear in bugmail when the bug is filed.
-This attribute has no effect if the field cannot be set on bug creation. - Is obsolete: this boolean determines whether or not this field should be displayed at all.
-Obsolete custom fields are hidden.
+- Name: The name of the field in the database, used internally.
+This name MUST begin with "cf" to prevent confusion with standard fields.
+If this string is omitted, it will be automatically added to the name entered. - Description: A brief string which is used as the label for this Custom Field.
+That is the string that users will see, and should be short and explicit. - Type: The type of field to create.
+There are several types available: - Large Text Box: A multiple line box for entering free text. - Free Text: A single line box for entering free text. - Multiple-Selection Box: A list box where multiple options can be selected.
+After creating this field, it must be edited to add the selection option Date/Time: A date field.
+This field appears with a calendar widget for choosing the date. - Sortkey: Integer that determines in which order Custom Fields are displayed in the User Interface, especially when viewing a bug.
+Fields with lower values are displayed first. - Can be set on bug creation: Boolean that determines whether this field can be set on bug creation.
+If not selected, then a bug must be created before this field can be set.
+See Section 5.6 for information about filing bugs. - Displayed in bugmail for new bugs: Boolean that determines whether the value set on this field should appear in bugmail when the bug is filed.
+This attribute has no effect if the field cannot be set on bug creation. - Is obsolete: Boolean that determines whether this field should be displayed at all.
+Obsolete Custom Fields are hidden.